radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 ## Runnable Components

 Runnable components capture the details of your code and its requirements.
-For example, a [ContainerComponent]({{< ref container >}}) describes your container and how to run it.
+For example, a [Container]({{< ref container >}}) describes your container and how to run it.

 #### Bicep example